Royalist Army in Exile: Composition

 Charles had committed to his Spanish allies to recruit those Irish soldiers serving in the French armies.
 Some troops began deserting in small numbers to serve the Royalist cause, Charles' principal advisors Edward Hyde and the former Irish Viceroy Lord Ormonde opened negotiations with the various colonels of the regiments, many of whom had fought for Charles following his alliance with the Irish Confederates during the Cromwellian conquest of Ireland.
 Ultimately despite French resistance to the move, which Charles justified by his need to secure his restoration, and the status of the French-born queen mother Henrietta Maria, the Irish colonels all transferred into the king's service.
 Their troops, if denied permission, deserted in droves and made their way to the Spanish Netherlands.
-However some Irish soldiers chose to stay in French service despite their alliance with Cromwell, which led to the Royalist recruiting fresh troops direct from Ireland.
+However some Irish soldiers chose to stay in French service despite their alliance with Cromwell, which led to the Royalists recruiting fresh troops direct from Ireland.
 James, Duke York was reluctant to abandon his position in the French court and military which he felt would serve the Royalist cause far better, until he received a direct order from his brother.

 English cavaliers filtered in and formed an infantry regiment under Lord Rochester which formed the basis of the later Grenadier Guards.
 A separate Scottish infantry regiment was raised under the command of Lord Middleton, formed of a mixture of veterans from the 1648 campaign and Glencairn's Rising.
 The Irish troops were formed into regiments under the notional command of several exiled princes and grandees, but under the effective command of their previous colonels.
 Ormonde's Regiment was led by Richard Grace, the Duke of York's Regiment was commanded by Lord Muskerry, the Duke of Gloucester's by Lord Taaffe.
 A fourth Irish regiment was formed under Lisagh Farrell who led his regiment across from a French garrison near Brussels.
 He exercised control but it was under the formal command of Lord Bristol who had arranged their defection to the King's service.
 In addition to the six infantry regiments, a small Lifeguard of horseman was raised to serve with the King's brother, the Duke of York.
 A regiment of cavalry was planned to be raised under Lord Gerard but this was never accomplished.
 In a more junior role, the future Jacobite Lord Lieutenant of Ireland Richard Talbot served with the Duke of York.